 - Background and description of the event or opportunity.

 - How support for the event/opportunity will benefit the Consortium, a Consortium member institution, the state, and/or other relevant stakeholders.

 - The amount of and purpose for funds requested.

 - The timeframe (no longer than 12 months) for which the event/opportunity is proposed to take place.

 Application and Review Process

 Before an investigator submits a proposal for Program Development funding, an initial determination of the appropriateness of the concept must be made.
 If the response is positive, the investigator can then follow with proposal preparation and submission.
-To begin the process, contact Susannah Sheldon, Research and Fellowship Manager, at (843) 953-2083 or Susannah.Sheldon@scseagrant.org.
+To begin the process, contact Susannah Sheldon, Research and Fellowships Manager, at (843) 953-2083 or Susannah.Sheldon@scseagrant.org.

 Program Development Grant proposals are reviewed by Consortium staff and outside peer reviewers.
 This process usually takes from 30 to 60 days; proposals can be expedited through the review process if the identified problem requires immediate attention.